asadrzv/cmsc436-fall2021/final/README.md

 # PowerU

 This is an iOS application that allows users to find others nearby willing to share with them a phone/laptop charger.
-The app utilises Firebase Authentication for login as well as the Google Maps API for the map.

 ## Getting Started